 The 25+ best Prime Day TV deals: Score up to 75% off Samsung, LG, Sony and more

 Summer is in full swing, and swelter.
 Unless, of course, you're enduring biblical downpours where you live.
 Whether you're being driven indoors by roiling temps or raging tempests, the question remains: What are you to do when you can't go outside?
 Why, watch TV, of course!
-Prime Day is here — and with it, big price drops on a boatload of TVs.
-If you're overdue for a new set or have decided it's high time you got a second unit, you're in luck: These Prime Day TV deals — like this 75-inch behemoth for just $538 — are out of this world.
+Prime Day has definitely arrived — and with it, big price drops on a boatload of TVs.
+If you're overdue for a new set or have decided it's high time you got a second unit, you're in luck: These Prime Day TV deals — like this 75-inch behemoth for just $528 — are out of this world.
+You'll want to act fast, though!
+Prime Day ends tonight at midnight, so don't wait too long before clicking that buy button.

 24 to 40 inch Prime Day TV deals